Earning cashback is so easy to do. If you’re a regular online shopper, you could possibly earn £100’s every year. But which is the best cashback site?

 That is almost £3000 in cashback across both sites!

 I must point out though that these sites do not guarantee that you will receive cashback.
 They have to wait to receive money from the site you clicked onto.
-However, over the last 5 years, I have only had around one £10 payment declined.
+However, over the last 5 years, I have only had one £10 payment declined.
 Just make sure you read the T&C’s to each offer before you click through.

 If you like the idea of cashback, then why not take a look at how you can earn extra by shopping with your credit card.